TeamGTTN/wobblecatz-public/TERMS.md

 **Indemnification**

-You agree to indemnify Wallai and its affiliates and hold Wallai harmless against legal claims and demands that may arise from your use or misuse of our services.
+You agree to indemnify Wobblecatz and its affiliates and hold Wobblecatz harmless against legal claims and demands that may arise from your use or misuse of our services.
 We reserve the right to select our own legal counsel.

 **Limitation on liability**